10 Tips for Perfect Concept2 Photo Scans Every Time

 Bonus: Interval Scanning Workflow

-For intervals, scan the summary screen first, then press "down" on the PM5 and scan each interval individually.
+For intervals, scan the summary screen first, then use the monitor controls to move through each interval and scan those screens individually.
 ErgManiac assembles the complete workout automatically.
 This takes about 30 seconds for a typical 6-interval session.

 With these tips, you should get a clean scan on your first attempt at least 95% of the time.